pbelmans/urtags.info/2025-october.markdown

 Even though the conjecture has been settled in special cases, it is still wide open in dimension at least 3.
 We prove that if the cone conjecture holds for a smooth Calabi-Yau threefold Y, then it also holds for any smooth deformation of Y.

+**Aryaman Patel: The Hitchin morphism and the Chen-Ngô conjecture**
+<a name="patel"></a>

+Abstract (if needed) : Let X be a smooth projective variety over algebraically closed k of characteristic zero.
+The Hitchin morphism is a map from the moduli stack of Higgs bundles to the so-called Hitchin base, which sends a Higgs bundle to the characteristic polynomial of the Higgs field.
+This map is surjective when X is a curve, but for dim X>1,  it is in general not surjective.
+The natural question is- can we describe the image of the Hitchin morphism in the latter case?
+Chen-Ng\^o showed that the Hitchin morphism factors through a closed subscheme of the Hitchin base, called the "spectral base", which can be described explicitly.
+They conjecture that the spectral base is the image of the Hitchin morphism.
+We prove a stronger version of this conjecture when X satisfies some conditions.